- March 5, 2019

-Simply select File > Save As and choose HTML as your format output.
+- Convert PDF to HTML—Select File > Save As and choose HTML as your format output.

 - Name the file—Specify the filename and location in the Save As dialog box, then click the Save As button.

 That’s it.
 Foxit PDF Editor will save your PDF as an HTML file.

 What if you want to edit your PDF file first?

 But what if you need to make changes to your PDF file before converting it to HTML?
 No problem.
-Because another thing PhantomPDF is known for is giving you the ability to edit PDFs.
+Because another thing Foxit PDF Editor is known for is giving you the ability to edit PDFs.